 Skip to content

-pico-ioc is a powerful, async-native, and observability-first Inversion of Control (IoC) container for Python.
-It's designed to bring the power of enterprise-grade dependency injection, configuration binding, and AOP (Aspect-Oriented Programming) from frameworks like Spring into the modern Python ecosystem.
+pico-ioc is a lightweight, async-native Inversion of Control (IoC) container for Python 3.11+.
+It brings enterprise-grade dependency injection, configuration binding, and AOP to the Python ecosystem.

 Key Features